maniospas/Blombly/docs/basics/io.md

 Web resources are read in the same way given the prefixes for the protocols: http, https, ftp, sftp, ftps, sftp.
 The first two of those protocols do not support pushing to the resource but the rest do.
-All resource access errors can be intercepted and handled normally with Blombly's `try-catch` pattern.
+All resource access errors can be caught normally, as described [here](../advanced/try.md).

 ```java
 // main.bb